Banco BPM

 overview

-Banco BPM: the third largest banking group in Italy
+Banco Bpm, the third largest banking group in Italy

-BancoBPM is a solid entity in the Italian banking industry, with over 20.000 employees, 1.500 branches and around 4 millions customers; in terms of assets, it has a deeply rooted presence in Northern Italy regions, including those with the highest industrial concentration in Europe.
+BancoBPM is a solid entity in the Italian banking industry, with over 20.000 employees, 1.500 branches and around 4 million customers; in terms of assets, it has a deeply rooted presence in Northern Italy regions, including those with the highest industrial concentration in Europe.

 YouApp and YouWeb are its online banking platforms.